Hegelim/realtimebidding/Online_Bidding_Algorithm_Literature_Review.md

 ## Terminology

-* **Real-time bidding** -  the process in which digital advertising inventory is bought and sold.
+* **Real-time bidding (RTB)**-  the process in which digital advertising inventory is bought and sold.
 This process occurs in less than a second.
-* **Vickrey Auction (Second price auction)** [link](https://en.wikipedia.org/wiki/Vickrey_auction)- A type of sealed-bid auction.
+* **Vickrey Auction (Second price auction)** [link](https://en.wikipedia.org/wiki/Vickrey_auction)- a type of sealed-bid auction.
 Bidders submit written bids without knowing the bid of the other people in the auction.
 The highest bidder wins but the price paid is the second-highest bid.
+* **Generalized second-price auction (GSP)** [link](https://en.wikipedia.org/wiki/Generalized_second-price_auction) - a non-truthful auction mechanism for multiple items.
+Each bidder places a bid.
+The highest bidder gets the first slot, the second-highest, the second slot and so on, but the highest bidder pays the price bid by the second-highest bidder, the second-highest pays the price bid by the third-highest, and so on.
 * **Public Information** - the information that are available to the public during auctions.
 In online bidding, it can be user information.
+* **Private Information** - the information that is not available to the public.
+For example, the bidder's valuation of the item.
+* **Supply-side platform (SSP)** - a supply-side platform or sell-side platform is a technology platform to enable web publishers and digital out-of-home media owners to manage their advertising inventory, fill it with ads, and receive revenue.
+* **Demand-side platform (DSP)** - a demand-side platform is a system that allows buyers of digital advertising inventory to manage multiple ad exchange and data exchange accounts through one interface.
 * **Ad Exchange** - where advertisers bid and compete between each other for an ad slot.
 The winner then pays the publisher and his ad is displayed.
 * **User attributes (Impression attributes, user information)** - a vector of attributes $U_i \in \mathcal{U}$ where $\mathcal{U}$ is some finite subset of $\mathbb{R}^M$ that uniquely identify users/impressions.
 For instance, the web address, user's demographics, device, operating system, etc.
 * **Placement qualities** - some statistics that measure the quality of the impression.
 For instance, click-through rate (CTR). $Q_{i,a}$ represents the quality advertiser a would receive if the impression i is assigned to her.